garrandall/popular-music-data/tracks/see-saw-aretha-franklin.md

 And then sometimes baby
 Never know where I stand
 Ya lift me up
-When im on the ground
+When I'm on the ground
 But as soon as I get up babe
 You send me tumblin' down